UNITED STATES

 External costs represent a significant portion of our research and development expenses, which we track on a program-by-program basis following the nomination of a development candidate.
 Our internal research and development expenses consist primarily of personnel-related expenses, including salaries, benefits and stock-based compensation expenses.
 We do not track our internal research and development expenses on a program-by-program basis as the resources are deployed across multiple projects.

 The successful development of our Products and Product Candidates is highly uncertain.
-At this time, we cannot reasonably estimate or know the nature, timing, and estimated costs of the efforts that will be needed to complete the remainder of the development of our Product Candidates or to develop and commercialize additional Products.
+At this time, we cannot reasonably estimate or know the nature, timing, and estimated costs of the efforts that will be necessary to complete the remainder of the development of our Product Candidates or to develop and commercialize additional Products.
 We are also unable to predict when, if ever, material net cash inflows will commence from our Product Candidates, if approved.
-This is due to the numerous risks and uncertainties associated with the development of our products, including the uncertainties related to:
+This is due to the numerous risks and uncertainties associated with development, including the uncertainty related to:

 ● | the timing and progress of preclinical and clinical development activities; |